electroneum/electroneum-ledger-app/doc/user/bolos-app-electroneum.rst

 .. image:: fee.png
     :align: middle

-Check if your ok with what is displayed and then scroll down and select either "Accept" or "Reject".
+Check if you're ok with what is displayed and then scroll down and select either "Accept" or "Reject".

 .. image:: reject_accept.png
     :align: middle